kevinam99/Instagram-Like-Bot/README.md

 - Python 3.6 or higher
 - [Kivy](https://github.com/kivy/kivy), for devloping the GUI.
 - Selenium, for web automation.
-- webdriverdownloader, for downloading geckodriver for Firefox
+- webdriverdownloader, for downloading geckodriver for Firefox.
+You're free to use any browser, but you'll have to make the appropriate changes in `main.py`.

 ### Usage
 1. Run ```main.py```.